-This post is part of our Clojure In series, taking an in depth look at companies that have adopted Clojure from across Europe.
+This post is part of our Clojure In series, taking an in-depth look at companies across Europe who have adopted Clojure.
 In this article we look at IG, the world's #1 spread betting retail platform.

 We've got Clojure projects running against the most stringent demands.